piersyork/owidR/README.md

 -   [ ] Add function to load multiple country datasets into on dataframe
 -   [ ] Add caching of data (inc. backend)
 -   [ ] Remove interactive plotting to reduce dependencies
--   [ ] Plan/think of way to import owid explorers
+-   [ ] Create way to import owid explorers